mfd00mdev/GRIP-EMS-KISS/README.md

 ## Options and commands

-- The first time you log in, the wizard opens on its own
+- The first time you log in, the guided wizard opens on its own.
 - You can reopen it anytime by typing `/gems kiss`

 ## Credits